athiraramanan/expense_shairing_app/expence_shairing_app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is an application for a person or group to track bills and other shared expenses, so that everyone gets paid back.

-Things you may want to cover:
+*Things you may want to cover:

-* Ruby version
+* Ruby version  ruby 2.6.3p62

-* System dependencies

-* Configuration
+* Rails version Rails 6.1.4

 * Database creation
+   * rails db:create
+   * rails db:migrate

-* Database initialization
+   * rails db:seed

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+ * Admin Configuration

-* ...
+   * Active Admin